kristopolous/2019-november-novel/ch6.rst

 4. Commercialization and a gold rush commences
 5. The technology upends previously unacknowledged structures and creates new ones
 6. New power potential is made, undefined at first, then eventually filled as goals and power structures are redefined or reorchestrated
-7. A second, smaller scale wave happens at the end of the technological relevance curve
+7. Usually a second, smaller scale imitation wave happens decades later as the *economic reproduction*[#]_ becomes democratized

-The four structures and substructures are as follows
+The four structures are as follows

 1. One way radio

-    a.
-Mass produced audio recordings

 2. Television

-    b.
-Mass produced video recordings

-3. Two way radio and eventually cell phones
+3. Cell phones
 4. Online services and the internet

 These all developed along similar patterns with similar processes and similar results.